pinecone-io/terraform-provider-pinecone/README.md

 The Terraform Pinecone Provider allows Terraform to manage Pinecone resources.

-Please note: We take Terraform's security and our users' trust very seriously.
+Note: We take Terraform's security and our users' trust very seriously.
 If you believe you have found a security issue in the Terraform Pinecone Provider, please responsibly disclose it by contacting us.

 ## Requirements

 - [Terraform](https://www.terraform.io/downloads.html) >= v1.4.6
-- [Go](https://golang.org/doc/install) >= 1.20 (to build the provider plugin)
+- [Go](https://golang.org/doc/install) >= 1.20.
+This is necessary tto build the provider plugin.

-## Installing the Provider
+## Installing the provider

-The provider is registered in the official [terraform registry](https://registry.terraform.io/providers/skyscrapr/pinecone/latest)

-This enables the provider to be auto-installed when you run ```terraform init```
+The provider is registered in the official [terraform registry](https://registry.terraform.io/providers/skyscrapr/pinecone/latest).
+This enables the provider to be auto-installed when you run ```terraform init```.
 You can also download the latest binary for your target platform from the [releases](https://github.com/skyscrapr/terraform-provider-pinecone/releases) tab.

-## Building the Provider
+## Building the provider

+Follow these steps to build the Terraform Pinecone provider:

-- Clone the repo:
+1. Clone the repository using the following command:

     ```sh
     $ git clone https://github.com/skyscrapr/terraform-provider-pinecone
     ```

-- Build the provider: (NOTE: the install directory will be set accoring to GOPATH environment variable)
+1. Build the provider using the following command.
+The install directory depends on the GOPATH environment variable.

     ```sh
     $ go install .
     ```

 ## Usage

-You can enable the provider in your terraform configurtion by add the folowing:
+You can enable the provider in your Terraform configuration by add the folowing to the configuration file:

 ```terraform
 terraform {
   required_providers {